-2.3.8 Business models developed for the operation of a national Centre of Excellence in regard to NSDI to support the building of the NSDI, the use of geospatial data and various existing applications, build new innovative solutions and organize capacity building and awareness raising

-Indica tors Accumutions/ Results Chain Indicators Baseline Target MOV-Means of Verification Assumptions/ Risks 2.3.9 Lessons, experiences and capacities land use plan updated to mainstream clin valuation and taxation, etc.). - - - 2.3.10 Gaps and needs identified for support scales and across sectors, institutions and experiences and existing capacities at decrements a actors (e.g. territorial planning, wat ershed management, incentive - 2.3.11 Guidelines /an implementation fra neighbourhood, regional) applying as app and water contamination from mining, sa ropriate a watershed management • 2.3.12 An integrated land use/ manageme and restoration through a multi-stakehol private & public sectors • 2.3.13 Concrete actions identified for m biodiversity, climate change, agriculture, f • • al commitments (food se curity, land degradation, OUTCOME 3: LOCAL GOVERNANCE STRENGTHENED IN 3 REGIONS FOR IMPLEMENTING SUSTAINABLE LAND MANAGEMENT Institutional capacity in targeted regions improved In land governance, planning, management and restoration Decentralised services provided at the local level in targeted regions to ensure sustainable land management (SLM), and climate resilience. # of communities and local leaders sensitised and encouraged to adopt SLM practices Weak and uncoordinated capacities across sectors for addressing land degradation and climate change resulting in costly, time consuming and excessive bureaucratic processes that affect the efficiency and effectiveness of land management.
+2.3.8 Business models developed for the operation of a national Centre of Excellence in regard to NSDI to support the building of the NSDI, the use of geospatial data and various existing applications, build new innovative solutions and organize capacity building and awareness raising tors 21 Assumptions/ Results Chain Indicators Baseline 22 Target MOV-Means of Verification Risks 2.3.9 Lessons, experiences and capacities for land/natural resources planning at national level reviewed, mechanisms developed for integrated planning across sectors and institutions and national and use plan updated to mainstream climate resilience, food security and the new land policy (by GLSC with the various Ministries/Offices, involved in planning, e-Governance, national statistics, valuation and taxation, etc.). scales and across sectors, institutions and 2.3.10 Gaps and needs identified for supporting a dynamic, multi-stakeholder land resources planning, decision-making and management process, to address demands and mitigate risks at relevant scales and across sectors, institutions and actors (e.g. territorial planning, watershed management, incentives, regulations, etc.) based on findings and suggestions of reviews (1.1, 2.1, 2.3), of lessons, experiences and existing capacities at decentralised levels and coordinated by GLSC.
+2.3.11 Guidelines /an implementation fra neighbourhood, regional) applying as app and water contamination from mining, sa propriate a watershed management • 2.3.12 An integrated land use/ manageme and restoration through a multi-stakehol private & public sectors • 2.3.13 Concrete actions identified for m biodiversity, climate change, agriculture, f • nal commitments (food se curity, land degradation, OUTCOME 3: LOCAL GOVERNANCE STRENGTHENED IN 3 REGIONS FOR IMPLEMENTING SUSTAINABLE LAND MANAGEMENT Institutional capacity in targeted regions improved In land governance, planning, management and restoration Decentralised services provided at the local level in targeted regions to ensure sustainable land management (SLM), and climate resilience. # of communities and local leaders sensitised and encouraged to adopt SLM practices Weak and uncoordinated capacities across sectors for addressing land degradation and climate change resulting in costly, time consuming and excessive bureaucratic processes that affect the efficiency and effectiveness of land management.
 Improved capacities of at least 3 regional institutions in land governance, land planning, land management and restoration on the ground.
 Regional land use plans developed along with concomitant monitoring system in place for scaling up SLM in target landscapes by 2021 60 communities and 100 local leaders are sensitised and Regional land plans Decentralised SLM practices Records of training to service providers Training reports from 60 communities Community meeting minutes Staff interested to use tools and cooperate Local actors engage in the process Attrition of those trained to build institutional and organisational capacity